 Details: Sand, fire pits, comfortable chairs, umbrellas and drinks… What else could you ask for from a beach bar?
 Chill enough for adults, but fun enough for kids (and dogs too), the Rusty Nail offers ocean breezes (big blue is just across the street) and ridiculously delicious food that raises the bar for, well, bars.
-Kids’ meals are even served on a souvenir Beach Shack Frisbee, so the whole family has a fun post-meal activity to help burn off those end-of-the-day calories.
+Kids’ meals come on a souvenir Beach Shack Frisbee; so the whole family has a fun post-meal activity to help burn off those end-of-the-day calories.

 - Hero (Top) Feature Image: © Mpc92 / Adobe Stock